JRC-Capucho/fast-feet/README.md

 ### Functional

  [ ] The application must have two types of users, delivery personnel and/or admin.
- [ ] It must be possible to log in with CPF and password.
+ [ ] It must be possible to login with CPF and password.
- [ ] CRUD operations must be possible for delivery personnel.
+ [x] CRUD operations must be possible for delivery personnel.
  [ ] CRUD operations must be possible for orders.
- [ ] CRUD operations must be possible for recipients.
+ [x] CRUD operations must be possible for recipients.
  [ ] It must be possible to mark an order as awaiting pickup (available for retrieval).
  [ ] It must be possible to pick up an order.
  [ ] It must be possible to mark an order as delivered.